aiplanethub/genai-stack/documentation/v0.2.0/components/data-extraction-and-loading/quickstart.md

 # 🔥 Quickstart

-We support some 5 loaders out of the box from Langchain ETL they are&#x20;
+We support some 5 loaders out of the box from Langchain ETL they are

 LangChain provides a set of default document loaders for extracting data from various sources.
 This document outlines the available default data source types, how to configure them using the provided code, and example usage for each type.